 Correction or modification of PAN card details takes care of exactly these points and offers a chance to cardholders to get their PAN details corrected.
 The application form to be filled for correction or modification of PAN details has almost the same fields as that for new PAN application.

-Online Application of PAN at UTIITSL Website
+Apply Online for Pan Card at UTIITSL Website

 UTIITSL is another government agency authorized by the Income Tax Department for processing of PAN applications.
 Since, PAN has become an extremely essential and widely used identification document, the volume for such PAN applications is high and hence the need for more than one organization to work on the same.